[The Spread of Christianity in Tohoku: Part 1] The Hidden Christian Region from Northern Miyagi Prefecture to Southern Iwate Prefecture

 On March 21, 1612, the shogunate issued an edict banning Christianity in Sunpu, Edo, and Kyoto, ordering the destruction of churches and the prohibition of missionary work.
 As a result, Christianity, which was now banned, came to be called a heretical sect.
 However, at the time the edict was first issued, it is said that no thorough measures were taken because missionaries were deeply involved in trade with the West (particularly Portugal)

-The oppression of Christianity began to intensify four years after the ban on Christianity was issued in 1612.
-It was around this time that the first isolationist order, the "Two Port Restriction Order" (an order restricting the arrival of ships from Europe to the ports of Nagasaki and Hirado), was issued.
-The Tokugawa Shogunate strictly prohibited Christianity, even to the lowest peasants
+The persecution of Christianity began to intensify four years after the ban on Christianity was issued in 1612.
+Around this time, the first isolationist decree, the"Two Ports Restriction Order" (an order limiting the arrival of ships from Europe to Nagasaki and Hirado ports),was issued.
+The Tokugawa shogunateextending it "down to the common people, even the peasants."strictly enforced the prohibition of Christianity,

 Christianity spreads to Tohoku